alphaka/GiTtest/README.md

 The purpose of the program is to determine the average of intergers.

-I used comment line arguments, meaning the program reads the integers entered that are separated by space and put them into the array args.
+I used command line arguments, meaning the program reads the integers entered that are separated by space and put them into the array args.

 A for loop is used to sum up the args array, then is divided by the length of args.